unnatibshah/Data_Science_JHU/Data Science Fundamentals.md

 Data science can involve:

--Statistics, computer science, mathematics
+- Statistics, computer science, mathematics

--Data cleaning and formatting
+- Data cleaning and formatting

--Data visualization
+- Data visualization

 An Economist Special Report sums up this melange of skills well - they state that a data scientist is broadly defined as someone: